dbilanoski/100-days-of-code/round2_log.md

 ### Day 74: April 12th, 2022
 Ok - almost two hours spent finding missing spaces in my code so I could pass the unit tests.
 Learned a lot.
-Budget app completed, next one will be geometry.
+Budget app completed, next one will be with geometry.

 Challenge solution on these links: